So, you're a Shopify store owner that's struggling to get more sales.

 3. Add an assortment of products to satisfy customer needs and increase your average order value.

-This is how you make your product accessible so people can give you money.
+This seems like an obvious concept but it's not.
+Place is not just a place you sell, but is how you make your products accessible so people can give you money.

 Most likely, if you’re reading this, your main selling platform is your Shopify store.
 But you may also be selling in different places.
 Selling on multiple platforms is called omni-channel.
 It's a very popular and effective way to get more consistent sales, bring in more customers, and overall just make more money in your business.